 Johannesburg is a vibrant City which was founded in 1886 during the gold rush, evidence of this can still be seen in the mine dumps that surround the Southern part of the City.
-For first time visitors there can be a lot to see and for regular visitors there are always new places to add to a growing list.
+For first time visitors there can be a lot to see and for regular visitors, there are always new places to add to a growing list.

-Once you have seen the Carlton centre you can head back to the bus and drop off at Gold Reef City where you can take a Shuttle Bus to Soweto.
-Along the way you will drive past Soccer City and Orlando Towers and Hector Peterson Museum and Memorial among other places and then drop off at Vilakazi Street, where you will find the Mandela House, where Nelson Mandela once lived and has now been restored into a museum.
-Also found at Vilkazi Street is the old residence of Archbishop Emeritus Desmond Tutu.
+Once you have seen the Carlton Centre you can head back to the bus and drop off at Gold Reef City where you can take a Shuttle Bus to Soweto.
+Along the way, you will drive past Soccer City and Orlando Towers and Hector Peterson Museum and Memorial among other places and then drop off at Vilakazi Street, where you will find the Mandela House, where Nelson Mandela once lived and has now been restored into a museum.
+Also found at Vilakazi Street is the old residence of Archbishop Emeritus Desmond Tutu.
 You can then enjoy an early African themed lunch at Sakhumzi, one of the many restaurants on the street.
 After you have had some lunch take a ride back to the City Centre on the Shuttle and enjoy the rest of the Red Bus Trip from Gold Reef City.

-If you have not taken the Red Bus another fun thing to do would be Walking tour of the City, There are a number of walking tours in the City some free some paid and you can learn a lot the history of the City.
+If you have not taken the Red Bus another fun thing to do would be Walking tour of the City, There are a number of walking tours in the City some free some paid and you can learn a lot of the history of the Johannesburg.
 One of these tours is the Joburg Free Walking Tour and runs every day, from 10:30.
 Starting from Park Station Each tour lasts 1hr 45 minutes.
 You will also see the places like the Nelson Mandela Bridge, Mining District of Johannesburg where you will learn about the history of mining in Johannesburg.

-There are several places to shop in Johannesburg depending with your style and budget.
+There are several places to shop in Johannesburg depending on your style and budget.
 Some place to note are the Newtown Junction, the Oriental Plaza where you can find anything from African themed prints to shoes and while you at it practice your bargaining skills.

 Evening – Night